Ekko-site/ekko-1/README.md

 Themes are what the user sees when they visit their website, they are self-contained React Components.
 Themes are contained in `/src/themes/` and each one will have at minimum a "layout.js" and a "client.js" file. "layout.js" is a React Component which gets passed the user's FB Page data as React `props`. "client.js" is what gets ran when the browser loads the page client-side.

+### Theme Development & Design

+Theme definitions are stored and referenced in the `Themes` database table.
+This is what the application uses to display and render theme information from.
+However, if you want to add a new theme, or edit an existing theme's name, or description, edit: `/config/themes.js`.
+When the app boots up, it first checks this config file for any new or updated theme info, and makes the necessary `UPDATE` or `INSERT` SQL calls into the `Themes` table.
+Basically, if you edit the actual IDs in this config file, it will corrupt the data integrity of Themes in Ekko.

+To design a new theme: Duplicate a theme folder in `/src/themes`, and edit the JS and Sass files to fit your desired design, layout and content.
+If you're familiar with React, these Theme files should look very familiar to you, as they are simply React Components.
+The user's FB Page data gets passed to the master Component: `layout.js` as "props".

+To test your new Theme design, spin up the app, and open `[serverURL]/s/[facebookPageID]?theme=[The ThemeID from /config/themes.js]]`, ie. http://localhost:3000/293749827658926478/?theme=2

 ## Deploying

 Hosted on Heroku, this repo can be connected to Heroku from GitHub and can be set up so it automatically deploys from Master branch when its pushed.